 Sadly, we can’t save every chicken every time, but it does help to be prepared.
 And since chicken vets are few and far between, treating at home is usually the only option.
 Assembling a chicken first aid kit is one of the best things a homesteader can do to be prepared to treat a sick or injured chicken.

 Chicken first aid kits are relatively easy to stock and you may already have a lot of the supplies.
-Of all our first aid kits, our chicken kit is actually the least stocked.
+Of all of our first aid kits, our chicken kit is actually the least stocked.
 Primarily because most of the supplies are already stocked in our goat first aid kit.
 I don’t see the point in buying items twice as long as I have the proper supplies in one of our kits.
 I do however still stock some of the basic supplies and all of the chicken-specific supplies in our chicken kit.

-Now that we store the majority of our first aid supplies in five-gallon buckets, it’s easy for me to find and grab the items I need, regardless of which kit they are in.
-You can read more about why five gallon buckets make the best first aid kits here!
 I also use the Medical Supply Inventory List from the Homestead Management Binder to keep a list of my chicken first aid supplies.
 This way, I never have to wrack my brain wondering what I’m missing or what I need to restock.